obgm/libcoap/.github/ISSUE_TEMPLATE/bug_report.md

 ## libcoap Configuration Summary

-Copy the "libcoap Configuration Summary" output lines here after running `./configure` (with any options that you have specified) or
+Copy all the "libcoap Configuration Summary:" output lines (about 40 lines) here after running `./configure` (with any options that you have specified) or
 `cmake ..` (with any -D options that you have specified)